Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ## HTML Validation
 The html of the index (home page) and story_detail (individual story) pages were validated via [W3's Nu Html Checker](https://validator.w3.org/nu/).
 Both deployed links and source html were tested.
+Additionally, the source code of various login-required pages was checked (including the admin-only categories listing and the pages for creating new stories and categories).

 ### Index, URL